CPCS supports Nauru’s renewable energy transition

-CPCS-led feasibility studies funded by the Canadian Trade and Investment Facility for Development help inform Nauru’s next energy roadmap for 100% reliance on renewable energy.
+Feasibility studies led by CPCS and funded by the Canadian Trade and Investment Facility for Development helped inform Nauru’s energy roadmap to rely on renewable energy sources only.

-Nauru’s dependence on imported oil for electricity is not economically or environmentally sustainable.
-Fortunately, the island nation is well-positioned to take advantage of low-cost renewable energy resources to diversify its energy profile.
+Nauru’s dependence on imported oil to generate electricity is not economically or environmentally sustainable.
+Fortunately, the island nation is well-positioned to take advantage of low-cost renewable energy sources to diversify its energy portfolio.

-“Helping Nauru adopt sustainable sources of energy is good from a social and economic perspective,” says CPCS’s project manager Andrew Bouffard.
+“Helping Nauru adopt sustainable sources of energy is good from a social and economic perspective,” says Andrew Bouffard, advisor and project manager at CPCS.

 What CPCS did